Note: This integration does not support the use of Push. You will need to use OTP.

 - Go to the Security tab; change the Authentication Provider to RADIUS Authentication.

-- Click on the ‘Authentication Methods’ button below and ensure MS-CHAP v2 is the only one checked.
+- Click on the ‘Authentication Methods’ button below and ensure PAP is the only one checked.

 - Click on Configuration button to configure the RADIUS Server options.